zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 2.md

 Edit the rate, then click **Save** spending rate, or **Delete** it

+If you want to edit a new earning rate, do the same as above but notice the difference between earning rate (the number of points customers will earn when spending an amount of money) and spending rate (the number of points customer will spend when purchasing an order)

 #####  Manage transaction

 1.	✓ **Path: Reward points > Transactions**

 ![](./Image_EcommerceManager/image069.png)